IBM-Cloud/Scalable-web-app-liberty/README.md

 Click **Deploy to IBM Cloud** to deploy this same application to IBM Cloud.
 This option creates a deployment pipeline, complete with a hosted GitLab project and a DevOps toolchain.
 You can deploy your app to Cloud Foundry, a Kubernetes cluster, or a Red Hat OpenShift cluster.
 OpenShift is available only through a standard cluster, which requires you to have a billable account.

 [IBM Cloud DevOps](https://www.ibm.com/cloud/devops) services provides toolchains as a set of tool integrations that support development, deployment, and operations tasks inside IBM Cloud.

+### Setting up from IBM Cloud Schematics

+Follow the [README](https://github.com/IBM-Cloud/Scalable-web-app-liberty/tree/master/terraform/README.md) instructions for creating and deploying your application via IBM Cloud Schematics, which uses Terraform templates to create an IKS cluster and IBM Cloud DevOps toolchain.

 ### Building Locally